When I first started my law firm, I asked the lawyers I knew how they dealt with legal clients who preferred credit card payments.

 We’ve established that legal clients want to pay by debit and credit card and that your law firm can benefit from accepting card payments.

-What are some other ways you can get paid quickly and improve your firm’s cash flow?
+What are some other ways you can improve your billing process and increase cash flow?
 The main ways are to:

 - Improve your timekeeping and record-keeping habits so you can accurately collect billed time.